nmrf/sadata-user-manual/users/indicators.md

 * Adding/editing the actions the indicator is linked to
 * Adding/editing the SDG targets the indicator is linked to
 * Editing the draft/public status of the indicator
-* Editing the draft/public status of the action
 * Deleting the indicator
 * Editing the title, description or reference of the indicator